-Commercial co-venturers are subject to disclosure requirements if they reasonably believe that 50% or more of all proceeds from a charitable sale will be derived from Colorado.
+Commercial co-venturers are subject to disclosure requirements if they reasonably believe that 50% or more of all proceeds from charitable sales will be derived from Colorado.
 Required disclosures are summarized in a link provided in the “Helpful Links” section.

-In this state, organizations that have received recognition of federal income tax exemption, including under IRC Sec.
-501(c)(3) are automatically exempt from state income tax.
-Some organizations may choose to send a copy of their IRS determination letter to the state department of revenue to indicate the organization’s position that it qualifies for the exemption.
-Although an organization may be exempt, if it has unrelated business taxable income (UBTI) that is subject to federal taxation, that UBTI will be subject to Colorado’s income tax.
+If your organization has received federal income tax exemption, including under IRC § 501(c)(3), you are automatically exempt from Colorado state income tax.
+You may choose to send a copy of your IRS determination letter to the state department of revenue to indicate the organization’s position that it qualifies for the exemption.
+Remember that, even if you are normally exempt from state income tax, if you have unrelated business taxable income (“UBTI”) that is subject to federal taxation, that UBTI will be subject to Colorado’s income tax.